VioletBitKitten/VTuberVoice/README.md

   * Add options for how to exit the application.
 * Sometimes when quitting VTV there is an exception updating the configuration file.
   * This was caused by the voices changing the directory.
 Fixed this by always using an absolute path for the configuration file.
+* For some reason the default output device is not used.
+Find a way to identify the default audio output device.
+Backport the change to the SAPI library.
+Solved this with the mmdeviceapi.pas file.

 ## Reference